 - Cover your hair in a plastic cap and process under a hooded dryer for 20 minutes (the treatment works best if processed with a hooded dryer…if you don’t have one, that’s ok, but it is an investment every girl should make.
 Or, if you have a steamer, that works too).

-- Remove plastic cap and shampoo*, deep condition and style your hair as usual.
+- Remove plastic cap and shampoo* and deep condition using cool water and style your hair as usual with your favorite products.

 *Note: You can shampoo and then apply the hot oil treatment, but your hair will be incredibly oily during styling if you do not shampoo your hair after processing the treatment.